Tommy Lynn Sells: Arrest and confessions

-On December 31, 1999, in the Guajia Bay subdivision, west of Del Rio, Texas, Sells sexually assaulted, stabbed and killed 13-year-old Kaylene "Katy" Harris before slitting the throat of 10-year-old Krystal Surles.
-Krystal survived and received help from the neighbors after traveling a quarter-mile to their home with a severed trachea.
+On December 31, 1999, in the Guajia Bay subdivision west of Del Rio, Texas, Sells sexually assaulted, stabbed and killed 13-year-old Kaylene "Katy" Harris before slitting the throat of ten-year-old Krystal Surles.
+Krystal survived and received help from the neighbors after traveling 1/4 mi to their home with a severed trachea.
 Sells was apprehended after being identified from a sketch made from the victim's description.
 Sells was housed on death row in the Allan B. Polunsky Unit near Livingston, Texas.
 The Texas Department of Criminal Justice received him on November 8, 2000.

-In 2004, Sells confessed that, on October 13, 1997, he broke into a home, took a knife from a butcher block in the kitchen, stabbed a little boy to death, and scuffled with a woman.
+In 2004, Sells confessed that on October 13, 1997, he broke into a home, took a knife from a butcher block in the kitchen, stabbed a little boy to death, and scuffled with a woman.
 Those details corroborated the account of Julie Rea Harper, who was initially convicted for the murder of her son, and then acquitted in 2006.

-Over time, Police came to suspect him of "working the system" by confessing to murders he had not committed.
+Over time, police came to suspect him of "working the system" by confessing to murders he had not committed.
 Sells confessed to a number of crimes and supposed murders which were never able to be corroborated.
-Sells said he and an accomplice kidnapped a woman in 1982 in Little Rock, Arkansas who Sells raped, tortured, and killed, then dumped her body in a quarry.
+Sells said he and an accomplice kidnapped a woman in 1982 in Little Rock, Arkansas, who Sells raped, tortured, and killed, then dumped her body in a quarry.
 Law enforcement chose not to explore the deep quarry lake Sells led them to due to financial concerns.
 Sells also revealed that, in 1986, while he was working for Atlas Towing in St. Louis, he received a call from a prostitute whose car had broken down.
 When he arrived at the vehicle, he suggested sex in lieu of paying for the towing cost.
 When she declined, Sells said he shot her and threw her body in a river.
 Sells claimed that, in 1988, he met a woman and her son in Salt Lake City, Utah, and then travelled with them to go on a camping trip.
 Sells said he killed her and her son by an unclear method and dumped both of their bodies in the Snake River in Gooding County, Idaho.
 Sells told investigators that he had also killed a black man and dumped his body in a dumpster in Chicago.
 He named the specific street intersection where this allegedly occurred, but no such murder was ever discovered.
-Sells further claimed he killed a 20-year-old woman, whom he originally thought was a man, in a drug deal gone wrong in Truckee, California on January 27, 1989.
+Sells further claimed he killed a 20-year-old woman, whom he originally thought was a man, in a drug deal gone wrong in Truckee, California, on January 27, 1989.
 A report of an unrelated incident established that Sells was in the area and an unidentified female body was found in the area at that time.
 Additionally, Sells claimed to have killed two unidentified female hitchhikers in May 1989 in Roseburg, Oregon.
-Finally, Sells referenced other additional victims whom he was said to have killed, and dumped in the Florida swamps, while he worked—along with several gay men—at various rest stops along the interstate in Pennsylvania.
+Sells also referenced other additional victims whom he was said to have killed, and dumped in the Florida swamps, while he worked—along with several gay men—at various rest stops along the interstate in Pennsylvania.